-Note: This document was written in 2004 and no longer represents anything like how the WHATWG operates.
-For a more up to date discussion on how the WHATWG functions today, the FAQ does a better job.
-The original charter is included below to provide historical context.
+This charter is obsolete.
+It was written in 2004 and no longer represents how the WHATWG operates.
+For a more up to date description read Working Mode and the FAQ.
+The text below remains solely for the historical record.

 Software developers are increasingly using the Web to deploy their applications.
 User Agents serve as front ends for server-based applications, and W3C technologies — including HTML, CSS and DOM — are often used to build user interfaces to these applications.
 Along with ECMAScript, these technologies provide a foundation for Web applications.